-Operating earnings for our Financial Services segment were \$381.9 million in the year ended November 30, 2022.
-The operating earnings included a \$35.5 million one-time charge due to an increase in a litigation accrual in the third quarter related to a court judgment.
+Operating earnings for our Financial Services segment were \$507.1 million in the year ended November 30, 2023, compared to operating earnings of \$381.9 million in the year ended November 30, 2022.
+The increase in operating earnings was primarily due to a higher profit per locked loan in our mortgage business as a result of higher margins, and higher lock volume because of an increase in capture rate and deliveries.
+There was also an increase in profitability from our title business due to higher volume and productivity as a result of continued implementation of technology initiatives.
+The operating earnings in the year ended November 30, 2022 included a \$35.5 million one-time charge due to an increase in a litigation accrual in the third quarter of fiscal 2022 related to a court judgment.
 We have appealed this judgment since we believe there were clear errors of law made by the trial court.
-Excluding this one-time charge, operating earnings were \$417.4 million, compared to operating earnings of
+Excluding this one-time charge, operating earnings in the year ended November 30, 2022 were \$417.4 million.